100+ video editing terms you need to know

 Narration

-Narration is spoken audio from an unseen host that explains parts of a story.
+Narration is spoken audio, usually from an unseen host, that sets up or explains parts of a story.

-Natural sound is any sound that is captured from the environment instead of reproduced in a studio using foley.
+Natural sound is any sound captured from the filming environment instead of reproduced in a studio using foley.
+Therefore, recording a rainstorm would be a natural sound, while using a rain stick would be a foley reproduction.

 O